Los Angeles Brain Injury Attorneys

 Brain injuries can also cause lasting physical and personality changes, including:

 People who have sustained brain injuries may feel more sensitive to sensory stimuli and more likely to make impulsive or poor decisions.
 They are more likely to use drugs and alcohol or engage in inappropriate sexual activity, as some brain injuries can lower inhibitions.
 Patients may not even notice the changes, but close friends and family members can see a definite shift in personality.
 Seizures can also plague some people with brain injuries.

 Who Is Legally Responsible for a Traumatic Brain Injury?

 Anyone who failed to reasonably inform others of a hazard or who created a hazard that led to a traumatic brain injury may face liability.
 Likewise, anyone who causes a motor vehicle accident by failing to obey traffic laws or engaging in negligent behaviors like distracted driving or driving under the influence may bear responsibility for the resulting injuries.

 Sometimes, poor design or product defects can cause a traumatic brain injury.
-Greene Broillet & Wheeler, LLP, has fought against vehicle manufacturers and tire makers when their products’ flaws caused or contributed to an accident.
+At Greene Broillet & Wheeler, LLP, our Los Angeles injury lawyers have successfully fought against vehicle manufacturers and tire makers when their products’ flaws caused or contributed to an accident.